 World Wars, Yugoslavia and the prelude to modern Montenegro history

-Before the said union took place, the World War One intervened, and Montenegro entered it on the side of Serbia and the allies.
-When the Great War had its course, in the year of 1918.
-Montenegro ceased to exist, and became conjoined to the newly created Kingdom of Serbs, Croats and Slovenes – the first Yugoslavia.
+Before the said union took place, World War One intervened, and Montenegro entered it on the side of Serbia and the allies.
+When the Great War was over, Montenegro conjoined the newly created Kingdom of Serbs, Croats, and Slovenes and later the Kingdom of Yugoslavia.

 This use to be a tight union, but nothing lasts forever, and neither did Yugoslavia.
-The union became fragile after Tito’s fallout with Stalin, until it finally ceased to exist upon Tito’s death in 1980.
+The union became fragile after Tito’s death in 1980, and it led to the independence of former Yugoslavian republics.

-Finally, in 2006, a majority of Montenegrins voted for independence, and the modern state of Montenegro was formed.
-In 2011. the country adopted the law that admits the role of the Petrović-Njegoš dynasty, mainly in promoting the country’s values and culture.
+Finally, in 2006, a majority of Montenegrins voted for independence, and the modern state of Montenegro was formed

 Porto Montenegro – a shiny example of the new course in Montenegro history